 In July 2019, Allergan issued a global recall of their textured implants following the publication of a Safety Communication by the FDA concerning the development of breast implant associated cancer in hundreds of patients that had certain Allergan breast implant products.
-In its communication, the FDA released 481 reports of patients with the Allergen BIOCELL textured breast implant and tissue expander that had been diagnosed with a cancer known as breast implant associated-anaplastic large cell lymphoma.
+In its communication, the FDA released 481 reports of patients with the Allergen BIOCELL textured breast implant and tissue expander that had been diagnosed with a cancer known as breast implant associated-anaplastic large cell lymphoma (BIA-ALCL).
 Some of these patients have since died of the cancer.

 In response to the FDA's request for a voluntary recall of the textured breast implant models, Allergan voluntarily recalled its line of BIOCELL breast implant and tissue expander models from the global market.
 However, it is estimated that hundreds of thousands of these implants remain in patients around the world.

 BIA-ALCL is a type of non-Hodgkin’s lymphoma or a cancer of the immune system.
 In its July 2019 Safety Communication, the FDA published 573 reports of this cancer and 84% (481) of the reports cite patients implanted with the Allergan BIOCELL textured breast implant.
 This cancer is formed in the scar tissue surrounding the textured breast implant that results after the implant adheres to the body.